 So the first step is to speak to someone who has experience selling a business of your size and obtain a valuation.
-As well as a dollar figure it's important to establish what creates value for a business of your type in the market place.
+As well as a dollar figure ask your valuer what the value drivers are for businesses in your industry.
 With this knowledge you now have the starting point for a plan to increase your business value.
 Your task is to ensure that each and every day you are doing those things that improve these value drivers.

-Though there are a number of ways valuing a business, in general terms there are two key components to value -
+Though there are a number of ways of valuing a business, in general terms there are two key components to value:

-- Maintainable profit (or cash flow) - A multiple of EBIT or cash flow
+- Maintainable profit (or cash flow). - A multiple of EBIT or cash flow.